 Don’t worry about changing nappies on a plane!

 I’m so surprised by the amount of people who ask what it’s like to change a nappy on a plane.
 Honestly, it’s not a problem.
-There’s a large changing table that usually folds out above the toilet and there’s plenty of space to change your little one.
+There’s a large changing table that usually folds out above the toilet and there’s plenty of space to change your little one so that’s one less thing that you need to worry about when it comes to flying with a baby.

 Use a backpack